NordicSemiconductor/Kotlin-BLE-Library/README.md

     ledCharacteristic = service.findCharacteristic(BlinkySpecifications.UUID_LED_CHAR)!!
     buttonCharacteristic = service.findCharacteristic(BlinkySpecifications.UUID_BUTTON_CHAR)!!

-    //Observe button characteristics which detects when button is pressed. buttonCharacteristic.notification.onEach {
+    //Observe button characteristic which detects when a button is pressed buttonCharacteristic.notification.onEach {
         //_state is a MutableStateFlow which propagates data to UI.
         _state.value = _state.value.copy(isButtonPressed = BlinkyButtonParser.isButtonPressed(it))